Help shape the emerging vision for Custom House

 Heritage

-The historic Long Room will be able to be hired by outside parties for events and the public will be able to visit by booking slots and will be available to community and cultural groups free of charge.
-As part of the Long Room’s offer, heritage tours will take place that allow visitors to actively encompass themselves in the history of Custom House.
+The historic Long Room will be hireable by outside parties for events, free to book for community or cultural groups for 24 half day slots per year.
+As part of the Long Room’s offer, heritage tours for the public will allow visitors to immerse themselves in the history of Custom House.
 Alongside the unique historic setting, this new event space will also have panoramic views of the River Thames.

 The historic Long Room